July 30, 2016

 I interviewed Richard Thompson for the first time on January 20, 2008.
 What follows is the result starting with the introduction.
-This interview was re-designed to reflect the changed dimension of this site, but was otherwise left alone.
-Richard Thompson announced the end of his Cul De Sac strip on Friday, turning this weekend into an impromptu celebration of his unique and considerable achievement. -- Tom Spurgeon, 2012
+Thompson passed away on July 27. -- Tom Spurgeon

 According to the original plan, an interview with the cartoonist Richard Thompson